A barycenter-based approach for the multi-model ensembling of subseasonal forecasts: Multi-model ensemble methods

-The first part of Equation~\eqref{eq:l2_bary} shows that the $L_2$-barycenter is a weighted average of distributions.
-This is similar to the BMA method, which can then be seen as a $L_2$-barycenter with specific weights derived from the Bayesian framework.
-Another difference is the assumptions on the shape of the input PDF made by BMA while we use the ensemble directly as discrete probability distributions (second part of~\eqref{eq:l2_bary}).
+Equation~\eqref{eq:l2_bary} shows that the $L_2$ barycenter is a weighted average of distributions.
+This is similar to the BMA method, which can then be seen as a $L_2$ barycenter with specific weights derived from the Bayesian framework (in which the weights are the posterior distributions of the input models, i.e. they are representing the probability that the associated model is the best model).
+However, Equation~\eqref{eq:l2_bary2} differs from BMA in the particular distributions being summed : an assumption on their shape is made in the BMA, while the ensemble distributions are directly used in the $L_2$ barycenter \citep{Raftery2005}.

-From the second part of Equation~\eqref{eq:l2_bary}, one can see that the L2 barycenter corresponds to the concatenation of the members of the two ensembles with the re-scaling of the member's weights using $\alpha$.
-This can be seen as ``pooling'' together the ensemble's members from the two models.
+For a generic choice of weights $\lambda_k$, one can see that the $L_2$ barycenter corresponds to the concatenation of the members of the $d$ input ensembles with the re-scaling of the member's weights (using the weights $\lambda_k$, see Eq.~\eqref{eq:l2_bary2}).
+This is equivalent to ``pooling'' together the ensemble's members from the different models.
 The pooling method is a simple and well-established MME method.
 It has been used for the seasonal scale \citep{Hagedorn2005,Weigel2008,Robertson2004,Becker2014}, for the decadal scale \citep{Smith2013} and for the medium-range scale \citep{Hamill2012,Hagedorn2012}.
-More recently, it has also been applied on ensemble sub-seasonal forecasts by \citep{Karpechko2018,Pegion2019,Zheng2019,Specq2020,Materia2020}.
-It is interesting to note that the majority of MME methods for S2S forecasts use pooling and implicitly the $L_2$ distance.
+More recently, it has also been applied on ensemble subseasonal forecasts by \citep{Karpechko2018,Pegion2019,Zheng2019,Specq2020,Materia2020}.
+It is interesting to note that the majority of MME methods for S2S forecasts use pooling and thus implicitly use the barycenter with the $L_2$ distance.
 However, the $L_2$ distance is not the only possible distance in the distribution space.
 In the following, we introduce another distance, the Wasserstein distance, and its associated barycenter.